joewing/memsim/README.md

 See the *mem* subdirectory for more examples.

-There are two types of memories: containers and basic memories.
+There are two types of memories: components and main memories.
-The basic memories are:
+The main memories are:

  - ram: A RAM simulator with a fixed word size and latency.
 Takes the following parameters: